koranke/UIFramework/README.md

 2. If this is your first time to do this, add the below setting in IntelliJ, Help->Edit custom VM options and restart.
    -Deditable.java.test.console=true

+3. In the "selenium" project, update the class "TargetPortal" to include the new website you want to work on.
-3. In the PageGeneratorTests class, go to the declarations section for your target website.
+4. In the PageGeneratorTests class, go to the declarations section for your target website.
+5. Update the projectPath and baseClassPackagePath variables to configure output location for class files.
+Output location should be something like src/main/java/ui/sites/<sitename>.
+6. In the output location, copy the "testweb" template package and update names to match target website.
-4. Add private member declaration for new page that includes the portal URL for the page.
+7. Add private member declaration for new page that includes the website URL for the page.
 For example...

 ```java
 private static final String homeUrl = "/home.html";
 ```

-5. In the constructor add the page URL to url map along with name for page.
+8. In the constructor add the page URL to url map along with name for page.
 For example...

 ```java
         pageUrlMap.put(homeUrl, "Home");
 ```

-6. Update the method "makeSinglePageForSite" for new page and run.
+9. Update the method "makeSinglePageForSite" for new page and run.
-7. This will open the website and navigate to the desired page (if possible) and scan all available controls.
+10. This will open the website and navigate to the desired page (if possible) and scan all available controls.
    In the output window, there will be a prompt to either scan for more controls or finish.
 Some pages may have hidden controls that are only visible after clicking a button or doing some action.
 If needed, perform the action to expose other controls and then enter "Y" to scan it.
 Otherwise, press ENTER to finish.

+Note that if the website includes a login page the must be navigated before reaching other pages, then first generate the classes for the login page and update the "site" class with this page before working on other pages.

 ## Using the UI framework
 All tests need to create an instance of the desired website in order to interact with web pages.
 The website